fgarvan/rank-crank-congruences-mod-p/README.md

 # rank-crank-congruences-mod-p
-MAPLE, FPRTRAN and CSH SCRIPTS for studying rank and crank congruences
+MAPLE, FORTRAN and CSH SCRIPTS for studying rank and crank congruences